-Students are given 3 attempts at successfully completing each portion of the comprehensive exam.
+Students are given three attempts at successfully completing each portion of the comprehensive exam.
 The exams must be taken upon eligibility according to the prescribed course sequence.

 Upon the successful completion of all three portions, doctoral candidacy is achieved and students are awarded the MS in Clinical Psychology degree.

-Watch this video from the American Psychological Association, which features Mark D. Cassano, PsyD '17, to learn more about how our Clinical PsyD students are integrated into comprehensive medical care settings.
+Mark D. Cassano, PsyD '17, describes to the American Psychological Association how PCOM Clinical PsyD students are integrated into comprehensive medical care settings.